elgs/leanweb/README.md

 my code has to be depending on so many bloated dependencies to run.
 I created leanweb as a set of tools to help create web components based web projects,
 which:
+* are based on native DOM and web components api
+* are pure Javascript, no fancy framework
 * are assistive, not restrictive
-* are based on native DOM and web components api
 * are built to last

 The principle is simply that 3 files (html/js/scss) as a web component will